DorothyTamYiLing/GWarrange/readme.md

 Arguments:

-**k** : multifasta file of significant phenotype-associated kmers that may or may not contain repetitive elements placeholder sequence (e.g. Nx15)
+**k** : multifasta file of significant phenotype-associated k-mers/unitigs that may or may not contain repetitive elements placeholder sequence (e.g. Nx15)

 **g** : gzipped/gunzipped multifasta file of genomes set (original sequence without IS replacement)